-If you would like to change your vote after submitting your proxy and prior to the 2019 Annual Meeting, you can revoke your proxy and change your proxy instructions by (a) signing and submitting another proxy card with a later date or (b) voting at the 2019 Annual Meeting.
-Alternatively, you may provide a written statement of your intention to revoke your proxy to our Secretary at MYR Group Inc., 1701 Golf Road, Suite 3-1012, Rolling Meadows, Illinois 60008.
+If you would like to change your vote after submitting your proxy and prior to the 2021 Annual Meeting, you can revoke your proxy and change your proxy instructions by (a) signing and submitting another proxy card with a later date, (b) voting online during the 2021 Annual Meeting, or (c) entering a new vote on the internet or by telephone.
+Alternatively, you may provide a written statement of your intention to revoke your proxy to our Secretary prior to the 2021 Annual Meeting at MYR Group Inc., 12150 East 112th Avenue Henderson, CO 80640.
 If your shares are held in street name (i.e., your shares are held in an account through your broker), you should contact your bank or broker for specific instructions on how to change your vote.

-WHAT IF I WISH TO ATTEND THE 2019 ANNUAL MEETING?
+WHAT IF I WISH TO ATTEND THE 2021 ANNUAL MEETING?